Hoshikara/unnamed-sdvx-clone/docs/source/gameplay.rst

-    bool[2] laserActive // Array indicating if the laser cursor is on a laser, in order: LR ScoreReplay[] scoreReplays //Array of previous scores for the current song CritLine critLine // info about crit line and everything attached to it
+    bool[2] laserActive // Array indicating if the laser cursor is on a laser, in order: LR ScoreReplay[] scoreReplays //Array of previous scores for the current song CritLine critLine // info about crit line and everything attached to it HitWindow hitWindow // table of all hit windows, in milliseconds

 Example: